The Jell-O Effect

 What the Jell-O effect means to you

-Personally, I’m not too fond of jelly.
+Personally, we’re not too fond of jelly.
 It wobbles and sticks to your fingers.
-I see only the messy part.
-While my personal taste doesn’t matter too much, the Jell-O effect is a useful concept to help frame what’s constantly happening to the language business as a whole.
+We see only the messy part.
+While our personal taste doesn’t matter too much, the Jell-O effect is a useful concept to help frame what’s constantly happening to the language business as a whole.
 Yes, localization companies perhaps go down in flames faster than others, but there will never be a shortage of new ones popping up.

 That’s the localization business for you – a big block of jelly.
 The more you squeeze, the more it expands.